digitalprk/dicrs/README.md

 ### Usage

+Clone the repository, create a `dics/` folder and copy [dictionary files](#dictionaries) into it, then run

 `cargo run dicrs`

-The application will only run on Linux.
+The application will only run on GNU/Linux.
 The application will panic if no dictionaries are available under `dics/`.

 ### Dictionaries